mkalina/shh/readme.md

 ***

 ## Version History ##
+### 0.1.1 - August 9, 2011###

+- Update/Fix: Updated Alfred Extension to no longer require a parameter.
+- Fix: Source of Alfred Extension updated.

 ### 0.1 - Initial commit. - August 9, 2011###

 - Support for Twitter, Skype, iChat and Mail.